pnv2003/nonogram-solver/README.md

 There are six testcases for 5x5, 6x6 and 7x7 boards.
 After running the above command, the terminal will show the time and memory usage by DFS and BeFS.
 You can check out the files in `output` to see each step.

-# Acknowledgements
+## Acknowledgements

-We are highly inspired by the AIMA books and AIMA Python code by Russell and Norvig.
+We are highly inspired by the AIMA books and the AIMA code implementation using Python by Russell and Norvig.